austinbooth/nc-news-backend/README.md

 # Northcoders News API

-Welcome to my Northcoders News API, the backend for a Reddit-style app.
+Welcome to my Northcoders News API, the backend for a Reddit-style news app.

 You can find the hosted verson here: https://nc-news-ab.herokuapp.com/api/

-This project was built as one of the projects on the [Northcoders coding bootcamp] (https://northcoders.com/).
+This project was built as one of the projects on the [Northcoders coding bootcamp](https://northcoders.com/).
 It uses the following technologies:

 - Node.js
-- Postgres
 - Express
+- PostgreSQL
 - Knex

 It was built following the test-driven development (TDD) process using Jest and Supertest.